braedynl/CSE231-020-SS20/FAQ.md

 **11. Is there a way to assign multiple variables to the same value in one line?**

 Yes, but I don't recommend doing this.
-It's much better to put assignments on subsequent lines for better readability.
+It's much better to put assignments on subsequent lines for readability.

 ```python
 a, b, c = 0, 0, 0